 I Invented CrossFit

 Every Sunday I'd meet my training partners at Chuck's house.
-We had farmer's walk implements made out of old railroad tracks, tires to drag, sandbags, med balls, kettlebells before kettlebells were really a "thing", and a slew of old Olympic lifting gear.
+We had farmer's walk implements, tires to drag, sandbags, med balls, kettlebells before kettlebells were really a "thing," gymnastic rings, and a slew of old Olympic lifting gear.

 The idea was this: we'd randomly come up with a workout of the day with the main focus being on conditioning, plus we'd do all those uncommon lifts we couldn't do in our weekday commercial gyms.

 CrossFit wasn't founded until the year 2000.
 So, Mr. Glassman, where's my Reebok money?
 Where's my 50% cut of all that cash you make printing reams of certifications?
 Can I at least hang out with Rich Froning?
 Because he seems like a standup guy.

 Good for him.
 He tapped into his gymnastics background, renamed circuit training, and made it his own.
-That takes a lot of smarts, a little luck, and a single-minded sense of purpose that only the very determined and/or the bug-shit crazy possess.
+That takes a lot of smarts, a little luck, and a single-minded sense of purpose that only the very determined or the certifiably crazy possess.

 But as a "co-inventor" of CrossFit (along with Dan John, Herschel Walker, my 7th grade football coach, the Muscle Beach crowd in the 1930's, and dozens of others), I've been able to follow its development closer than most people.
 I wrote the first article about it for T Nation in 2008.

 It's easy to bash CrossFit.
-The dubious programming and exercise order of the WODs, the butterfly kipping pull-up abortion, the sometimes under-trained "coaches", the sloppy form, the fact that Glassman has very, very strong opinions about how to perform certain lifts even though he's not able to do them himself... all that is low hanging fruit.
+The dubious programming and exercise order of the WODs, the questionable butterfly kipping pull-up, the sometimes under-trained coaches, the sloppy form, the fact that Glassman has very, very strong opinions about how to perform certain lifts even though he doesn't do them himself... all that is low hanging fruit.